FawadAhmed322/PassVault-Desktop/README.md

     cd Passvault-Desktop
     ```

-2. Create a virtual environment and activate it:
+2. Create a virtual environment and activate it (recommended):

     ```sh
     python -m venv venv